claottoni/toolbox/gL-nomalizer/README.md

 # Genome length normalizer tool
-Script to normalize a microbial species abundance table (generated from a full genomes database of taxonomic classifiers) for microbial genome lengths.
+Script used to normalize a microbial species abundance table (generated from a full genomes database of taxonomic classifiers) for microbial genome lengths.
 Species names follows the NCBI taxonomy.

 The input is a tab-separated file with species names (following the NCBI taxonomy) in the first column, and the microbial abundances for each sample in the other columns.